flatcar-archive/flatcar-docs/os/installing-to-disk.md

 coreos-install -d /dev/sda -i ignition.json
 ```

-`ignition.json` should include user information (especially an SSH key) generated from a [Flatcar Linux Config][clc-section], or you will not be able to log into your Flatcar Linux instance.
+`ignition.json` should include user information (especially an SSH key) generated from a [Container Linux Config][clc-section], or you will not be able to log into your Flatcar Linux instance.

 If you are installing on VMware, pass `-o vmware_raw` to install the VMware-specific image: